NBA Rumors: Here’s When LeBron James Will Make His Free-Agent Decision

-The basketball world remains patiently waiting as LeBron James mulls over the next chapter of this NBA career.
+The basketball world remains patiently waiting as LeBron James mulls over the next chapter of his NBA career.

 James has until June 29 to decide if he will opt in to the final year of his current contract with the Cleveland Cavaliers.
 If he chooses not to, he’ll become a free agent and will be able to test the waters in free agency, which officially opens July 1.